vasylivanchyk330/AWS_Automation/s3/bucket-cleanup/README.md

 ## Glossary

-### A bucket key

-- **Definition**: (from a bucket-level point of view) path to an object in the bucket.
-    - Example:
-        - `my-bucket` -- a bucket name
-        - `photos/2024/vacation.jpg` -- a key, where the object is stored
-        - `s3://my-bucket/photos/2024/vacation.jpg` -- the full path

 ### Delete Marker

 - **Definition**: When versioning is enabled on a bucket, deleting an object does not actually remove its data.
 Instead, a delete marker is created.